-- (1) Member of Audit Committee - (2) Member of Compensation Committee - (3) Member of Nominating and Governance Committee - (4) Member of Independent Committee - (5) Chairman of the Board - (6) Neterion, Inc. is a provider of 10 Gigabit Ethernet products and services. - (7) Plug Power Inc. is a fuel cell technology company. - (8) Canadian Spirit Resources is a natural resources company focusing on the gas sector of the energy industry. - (9) Pindrop, Inc. is a provider of location-based shopper services for brick and mortar retailers.
-The Microsoft Start-up Business Group works independently within Microsoft to understand how key trends will influence technology in the near future, as well as collaborate across the company to incubate and rapidly prototype new technologies. - (10) Ramtron International Corp. was a provider of specialty semiconductor memory products.
+- (1) Member of Audit Committee

+- (2) Member of Compensation Committee

+- (3) Member of Nominating and Governance Committee

+- (4) Member of Independent Committee

+(5) Chairman of the Board

+- (6) Neterion, Inc. is a provider of 10 Gigabit Ethernet products and services. - (7) Plug Power Inc. is a fuel cell technology company. - (8) Canadian Spirit Resources is a natural resources company focusing on the gas sector of the energy industry. - (9) Pindrop, Inc. is a provider of location-based shopper services for brick and mortar retailers.
+The Microsoft Start-up Business Group works independently within Microsoft to understand how key trends will influence technology in the near future, as well as collaborate across the company to incubate and rapidly prototype new technologies. - (10) Morgan Stanley is a worldwide investment banking firm.

-The directors will hold office until the next annual general meeting of the shareholders unless his office is earlier vacated in accordance with the by-laws of the Corporation and in accordance with the Business Corporations Act (Alberta).
-The directors and key management personnel in aggregate own or control 1.7% of the issued and outstanding Common Shares of the Company.
+The directors will hold office until the next annual general meeting of the shareholders unless their office is earlier vacated in accordance with the by-laws of the Corporation and in accordance with the Business Corporations Act (Alberta).
+The directors and key management personnel in aggregate own or control 3.5% of the issued and outstanding Common Shares of the Company.